ddo/oauth-1.0a/README.md

 	//process your data here
 });
 ```
-##Notes:
+##Notes

-####If you want a easier way to handle your OAuth request.
-Please visit [SimpleOAuth](https://github.com/joeddo/SimpleOAuth), it's a wrapper of this project, some features:
+**If you want a easier way to handle your OAuth request.
+Please visit [SimpleOAuth](https://github.com/joeddo/SimpleOAuth), it's a wrapper of this project, some features:**

 * Request Token method
 * Get Authorize link method
 * Access Token method